-During the year 2016 the Company reached a growth of 12% comparing to 2015, achieving its targets.
-According to the latest official statistics of the Insurance Association of Cyprus, the Company has a market share of about 7% of the Cypriot general insurance business and is ranked fourth amongst the general business insurance companies.
+During the year 2017 the Company reached a growth of 13% comparing to 2016, achieving its targets.
+According to the latest official statistics of the Insurance Association of Cyprus, the Company has a market share of about 8% of the Cypriot general insurance business and ranks third amongst the general business insurance companies.

-As a result of a continuous action plan in relation to Solvency II, the Company implemented during 2016 an Investment strategy which significantly reduced its Counterparty Risk and therefore increased its Solvency Ratio.
+As a result of a continuous action plan in relation to Solvency II, the Company completed during 2017 an Investment strategy which targets in reducing its Counterparty Risk and increasing its Solvency Ratio.

 Furthermore, the Company enhanced its corporate governance processes by upgrading its procedure manuals, automating its operating systems and upgrading its Enterprise Risk Management (ERM) procedures.
 Throughout the year the Company continued investing in technology; it enhanced the Business Intelligence system for transparency and reliability and timely decision-making.
-Furthermore, the Company implemented a Customer Relationship Management (CRM) system in order to improve service quality, and it also implemented the risk management module of a Governance Risk and Compliance (GRC) Software to monitor and assess the risks that the different departments of the Company are facing.
-During 2016, the Company has commenced the preparations for implementing a new Finance system and a new Insurance administration system, which are planned to go live in 2017 and 2018 respectively.
-The Company continued investing in its human resources, thus it was accredited by the Investors in People Platinum Standard (IIP).
+Furthermore, the Company implemented new procedures for the collection of premiums in light of the new collections directive implemented on 1st January 2018.
+During the year the Company implemented a new Finance system and continued the preparations for implementing a new Insurance system, which is planned to be in force in 2019.
+Furthermore, in November 2017, the Company was awarded by the Investors in People (IIP) from London International Office, with the Platinum Employer of the Year.